Amolturewale1/Amolturewale1/README.md

 <h2 align="left">Hi 👋!
-My name is amol turewale and I'm a backed develper, from ....</h2>
+My name is amol turewale and I'm a backend develper, from ....</h2>

 ###